Hemp Seeds, Oil, and Milk: Great Nutrition and Health Benefits

 Hemp seeds contain a good quality protein which contains all the essential amino acids (ones that our bodies cannot make), although one of them (lysine) is present in a low quantity.
 Amino acids are joined together in our bodies to make the specific proteins that we need.

-A Hemp Seed Hummus Recipe
+A Raw Hemp Seed Hummus Recipe

 Other Nutrients in Hemp Seeds

 Hemp seeds are an excellent source of manganese and magnesium and a good source of zinc, iron, thiamine, folate, and vitamin B6.
-They also contain fiber.
+They also contain fibre.
 The seeds are low in sodium and salt.
 Like all plant foods, they contain no cholesterol.
 They contain phytosterols instead, which resemble cholesterol in structure and function.
 Some types of phytosterols have been found to lower the level of LDL cholesterol (the "bad" cholesterol) in our blood.

 A Recipe for Hemp Seed Ranch Dressing